Allow your visitors to comment and login with social networks like Twitter, Facebook, Paypal, LinkedIn, Instagram, OpenID, VKontakte, Google, Pinteres

 [oa_social_login] can be used in any page or post within your blog.

-The shortcode will automatically be replaced by the icons of the chosen
+The shortcode will automatically be replaced by the icons of the social networks that you have

 The plugin uses predefined hooks.
 If your theme does not support these hooks, you can add the Social Login form manually to your theme by inserting the following code in your template (at the location where it should be displayed, i.e. above the comments).